bernardoamc/bernardoamc.github.io/_posts/2015-06-17-postgres-lateral-join.md

 #### Solution with `LATERAL`

-We can count this as a win if we improve our legibility without losing performance our if we can improve both of these aspects:
+We can count this as a win if we improve our legibility without losing performance OR if we can improve both of these aspects.

+The final solution is something like:

 {% highlight sql %}
 SELECT g.name, ls.price, ls.sold_on